mpostol/OPC-UA-OOI/Networking/Simulator.Boiler/README.md

 ## OPC UA Information Model of Boiler

-One purpose of this example is to illustrate modeling against OPC UA Information Model .
+One purpose of this example is to illustrate modeling against OPC UA Information Model.
 A simplified model of the presented process is illustrated in Figure 2 showing part of an OPC UA Information Model where the `BoilerType` type is defined.

 ![Figure 2.
 Boiler simplified model](../../CommonResources/Media/Boiler/image003.png)